LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

 and then they pass results further in a scientific workflow.
 Custom widgets for SOLPS are operating in a similar fashion in a way that they receive and send the signals to other widgets for further operation.
-In principle, no programming is needed by users to create their own *Dashboard* for analysing and controlling the SOLPS simulations.
+In principle, no programming is needed by users to create their own *Dashboard* for analyzing and controlling the SOLPS simulations.
 Graphical workflow "design" is done with `Qt designer <http://doc.qt.io/qt-5/qtdesigner-manual.html>`_.
 In contrast to scientific workflow engines such as